In general terms, one way to measure the growing interest in fitness across the UK is to assess sales of sportswear:

 You may scoff at the idea of taking yoga lessons via webcam, but really: doing so is much better than following yoga teachers on the telly because your personal yogi will be invested in your wellness.

-You could take yoga lessons in Birmingham, or anywhere in the country via webcam!
+You could take yoga lessons in Birmingham via webcam!

 One reason to choose Superprof’s yoga instructors is that most of them give their first hour of lessons for free!